 How mentorship programs help employees feel valued

-Feeling valued at work ties back to important things like being recognized, feeling connected to others, seeing the results of your work, and learning new skills.
+Feeling valued at work ties back to important things like being recognized, feeling connected to others, seeing the results of your work, and learning new skills that would add value to your resume.

 Mentorship is a great and affordable way to meet these needs because it doesn’t require resource-intensive training programs.
 A mentoring program can be as simple as surveying employees to understand their goals and what kind of professional development they’re looking for, and then matching them with senior employees who can offer that support and guidance.